 At over 300 square miles (75,000 hectares), Galloway is the largest forest in the UK.
 Although the Forestry Commission established it in 1947 as a ‘managed’ forest for the harvesting of timber, it still has the wild, slightly spooky feel you only get in larger swathes of woodland.
 Over the years visitor attractions have sprung up in and around the forest, so it’s slowly turning into a tourist destination – but one with a very unspoilt feel.

+There are plenty of Scottish Country Parks that are great for days out with kids.
+But Galloway Forest has that little bit of extra wilderness, thrown in for good measure.
 Here are some suggestions on what to do in Galloway Forest Park, as well things to do in Dumfries and Galloway that are close to the Forest.

 Go wildlife-spotting in the forest